Calebh101/ocplist/README.md

 Some arguments are the same as the OCPlist usage.

 `--linecount=X`: Control how many of the last lines of the log are shown.
 Defaults to 15.
 Replace `X` with your chosen amount.

+## Downloading Files

+OCPlist (and OCLog) can download and process many file types:

+- Direct links to the text/XML files
+- Direct links to non-proprietary archives
+    - If multiple files are found, it'll let you select which one to use
+- Direct view links to Google Drive files
+- Direct view links to Pastebin files
+- Direct view links to GitHub files
+- Direct view links to GitHub repos
+- Relative or absolute file paths

+I have hopes that these file types will be supported in the future:

+- Direct